 In practice, they are not.
 The Mac Mini has a fan.
 That single difference changes everything for local AI use.

 This guide covers which models work on 16GB, how fast they actually run, and why this little box is the smarter choice if you plan to use AI for more than casual chat.
+For full specs and other memory tiers, see the Mac Mini device page.

 The Active Cooling Advantage